Newly elected mayor 'just a Brentwood guy'

 No matter where he goes, Dennis Troy always has been known as “The Brentwood Guy.”

-He's proud of the town he grew up in and professes to those around what makes the nearly 100-year-old walking community a wonderful place to live.
+He's proud of the town he grew up in and readily touts what makes the nearly 100-year-old walking community a wonderful place to live.

 “I love Brentwood,” said Troy, 45, who was sworn in as Brentwood's eighth mayor on Jan.
 6. “I'm just a Brentwood guy.
 I don't want to leave.
 I'm proud to be from here.”